hcitang/seng301/a1-test-script-syntax.md

 Configures a vending machine (subject to the conditions above) specified by an index with pop-name and price pairs for as many pops as has been specified by a previous `CREATE` command.
 If you attempt to configure more pops than the vending machine has buttons, this is an error.

+Pop names should only have letters and no special characters or spaces.

 Syntax:

 `CONFIGURE ([ [vending-machine-index] ] [pop-name], [price] { ; [pop-name], [price] })`